Lotte's Haruya Tanaka "It was a year of great gains," but "the issues have become clear," and next season he wants to pitch every six days.

 On August 3, he started the game against Seibu Lions with six days left in the middle of the season.
 "Anyway, I got scored on walk, so I really have to reflect on that," he said.
 Seibu Lions hitless hit until the 5th inning, closer while surrendering 1 runs in 5 BB innings.

-In the end, he did not pitch in the first team after that, and he only started one game in the farm team, against Seibu Lions second team on September 24th and against Oisix in the Miyazaki Phoenix League, and ended his season thereafter.
+Ultimately, he didn't make any further appearances in the first team, and even in the farm league, he finished his season with only one start each game: against Seibu Lions Lions' second team on September 24th and against Oisix in the Miyazaki Phoenix League.

 In his third season this year, he pitched in 13 games and 76 1/3 innings, with a record of 3 wins and 5 losses, 77 strike out, and ERA of 2.48.